nbonamy/nestor/README.md

 | `description` | string | The description of the parameter as it will be provided to the LLM.
 Remember that the LLM decision how to use the parameter will be based on that description!|
 | `required` | boolean | If this paramter is mandatory or not|

+Services can of course be implemented in any language.
+You can find an example of python service in [nest-examples/service3](https://github.com/nbonamy/nestor-examples/blob/main/service3/main.py).

 ## Client implementation

 Implementing a client is even more straightforward if you already have a LLM-based agent.
 If not the implementation available in `nestor-examples` is pretty generic (except for the hard-coded prompt) and could be reused almost as-is: